exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 Please change this parameter according to your setup.

 Each exporter process creates a single file.
 This can be a problem if the table has many records.
-You can change this behaviour by adapting the `EXPORT_BATCH_SIZE` parameter.
+You can change this behavior by adapting the `EXPORT_BATCH_SIZE` parameter.
 This value is used to further split the number of records per process and create several files instead of a single file.